 Easy fixes and maintenance

 Should an issue arise, you can attempt to fix your mod yourself.
-Compared to a regular mod, mech mods boast a simpler body framework and comprise of fewer electronic components.
+Compared to a regular mod, mech mods boast a simpler body framework and have fewer electronic circuitry.

-If you aren’t confident enough, take it to your nearest hardware store.
-Any employee of the store should have the expertise to fix it back.
+However, if you aren’t confident enough, take it to your nearest hardware store.
+Any employee of the store should have the expertise to fix your unregulated vape.

 Not for the uninitiated

 A regulated mod has a built-in voltage and ohm reader that do most of the legwork for the user.
-However, to use an unregulated vaping mod, the user will need to understand Ohm’s law, high vs low resistance, battery safety and limitations, coil rebuilding, etc.
+However, to use an unregulated vaping mod, the user must understand Ohm’s law, high vs. low resistance, battery safety limitations, and coil rebuilding.

-Users also don’t have the luxury of relying on the safety mechanisms of mech mods as the mods simply don’t have them.
-The lack of such important safety components can expose the user to plenty of risks including overheating of the device, overloading, and in extreme cases, explosion of the battery.
+Users also don’t have the luxury of relying on the safety mechanisms of mech mods since they don’t have them.
+The lack of such essential safety components, like battery safety, can expose the user to plenty of risks, including overheating, overloading, and in extreme cases, an explosion of the battery.

-Unlike a regulated vape mod that provides stable performance regardless of the battery life, mech mods suffer when the battery life has gone low.
+Unlike a regulated vape mod that provides stable performance regardless of the battery life, mech mods suffer when the battery power has gone low.

-Now that you’ve seen the differences between regulated and unregulated mods, it’s clear that both regulated and unregulated mods (or mechanical mods) have their fair share of advantages and disadvantages.
-While some may prefer regulated mods for their safety mechanisms, others will love the extreme power supply of unregulated mods or mech mods.
+When comparing regulated vs. unregulated mods, it’s clear that both have their fair share of advantages and disadvantages.
+While some people may choose regulated mods for their safety mechanisms, others will love the extreme power supply of unregulated mods or mech mods.